draqunov10/review-insights-automation/README.md

 # Review Insights Automation

-Automated pipeline for collecting, analyzing, and reporting on customer reviews for car dealerships, using Google Maps data and AI-powered summarization.
+Automated pipeline for collecting, analyzing, and reporting on customer reviews for car dealerships, using Google Maps data and AI-powered summarization and report generation.
+The system streamlines reviews extraction, sentiment analysis, and actionable insights, producing professional PDF reports for business decision-making.

 ---